How Do PoE Switches Supply Power for PoE Powered Devices?

 |Pin 5||Unused||DC +||DC +||TxRx C -||TxRx C - & DC +||TxRx C - & DC +|

 |Pin 6||Tx - & DC -||Tx -||Tx - & DC -||TxRx B - & DC -||TxRx B -||TxRx B - & DC -|

 |Pin 7||Unused||DC -||DC -||TxRx D +||TxRx D + & DC -||TxRx D + & DC -|

 |Pin 8||Unused||DC -||DC -||TxRx D -||TxRx D - & DC -||TxRx D - & DC -|

-Note that PoE power supply mode is decided by PSE.
-And both PoE switch and PoE injector can act as the PSE to send power and data to the PDs.
+Note that the PoE power supply mode is decided by PSE.
+And the PoE switch and PoE injector can act as the PSE to send power and data to the PDs.
 PoE Ethernet switch, as an endspan (IEEE 802.3af refers to it as endpoint), often uses PoE mode A. PoE injector (also called midspan device) is an intermediary device between a non-PoE switch and PD.
 It only supports PoE mode B.